-The Air Quality Index (AQI) readings on this page are updated with information calculated on data readings averaged over 1 hour for ozone and nitrogen dioxide, over 8 hours for carbon monoxide, and over 24 hours for particulates.
+The Air Quality Index (AQI) readings on this page are updated with information calculated on data readings averaged over 1 hour nitrogen dioxide, over 8 hours for carbon monoxide and ozone, and over 24 hours for particulates.

 The figures represented below are averages over time, as prescribed by the NEPM standards.
 This means that if there is a sudden onset weather or smoke event (for example a dust storm or bush fire), it is possible that people will see the visible pollutant (smoke or dust) in the air before it starts to register on these graphs.